-Traditional dieting and fasting have one common denominator: the goal of both methods is to reduce calorie intake, thus create a calorie deficit to force the body into consuming stored fat.
+Traditional dieting and fasting have one common denominator: both methods aim to reduce calorie intake, thus creating a calorie deficit to force the body into consuming stored fat.
 However, the means of reaching the goal are completely different.

-Weight-loss diets usually have an eating pattern of 5-6 meals/day, consisting of breakfast, lunch and dinner with snacks in between.
-There are some benefits of splitting daily calories into smaller meals but most of them are at least exaggerated.
+Weight-loss diets usually have an eating pattern of 5-6 meals/day, consisting of breakfast, lunch, and dinner with snacks in between.
+There are some benefits of splitting daily calories into smaller meals, but most of them are at least exaggerated.
 The first one would be that eating increases your metabolism so the more often you eat, the higher it will be.
-The increase of metabolic rate caused by energy consumed to break down eaten food is known as the thermic effect of food (TEF).
-It is true that TEF increases every time you eat, but its increase is proportional to the number of calories you’ve eaten.
-As a result 3 larger meals will cause the same metabolic rate increase as 6 smaller meals.
+The increase of metabolic rate caused by the energy consumed to break down eaten food is known as the thermic effect of food (TEF).
+TEF indeed increases every time you eat, but its increase is proportional to the number of calories you’ve eaten.
+As a result, three larger meals will cause the same metabolic rate increase as 6 smaller meals.

-Another promised benefit of eating small, frequent meals is the increased sensation of satiety that makes us feel full for a longer period of time, thus prevent overeating.
+Another promised benefit of eating small, frequent meals is the increased sensation of satiety that makes us feel full for a longer period of time, thus preventing overeating.
 Research studies performed on this matter had very different results.
-Moreover, many of them were only short-term studies or highly artificial (meaning they resembled little with real-life scenarios).
-As a result the “6 daily meals” method is more likely a possible solution rather than a universal one in terms of appetite control.
+Moreover, many of them were only short-term studies or highly artificial (meaning they resembled little real-life scenarios).
+As a result, the “6 daily meals” method is more likely a possible solution rather than a universal one in terms of appetite control.

-Eating small, frequent meals is also promoted to keep levels of blood sugar under control and provide the energy we need to perform our daily tasks at optimal capacity.
-The truth is that blood glucose level is maintained within normal range in healthy individuals even during a 48-hour period of fasting according to this study.
+Eating small, frequent meals is also promoted to control blood sugar levels and provide the energy we need to perform our daily tasks at optimal capacity.
+The truth is that blood glucose level is maintained within the normal range in healthy individuals even during a 48-hour period of fasting, according to this study.
 Moreover, cognitive performance and mood states have not been affected in any way.

-Another study, also performed on young, healthy subjects researched the effects on blood sugar and insulin levels of eating the same amount of calories from 3 high carbohydrate meals (3CHO), 6 high carbohydrate meals (6CHO) and 6 high protein meals (6HP).
-The results showed that blood sugar levels where higher throughout the day in the case of 6CHO meals compared to 3CHO meals, with no difference in insulin levels.
-While the 6HP meals had the lowest levels of both insulin and blood glucose we consider the high-carbohydrate meals to have a closer resemblance with eating habits of most people.
+Another study, also performed on young, healthy subjects, researched the effects on blood sugar and insulin levels of eating the same amount of calories from 3 high carbohydrate meals (3CHO), 6 high carbohydrate meals (6CHO) and 6 high protein meals (6HP).
+The results showed that blood sugar levels were higher throughout the day in the case of 6CHO meals compared to 3CHO meals, with no difference in insulin levels.
+While the 6HP meals had the lowest levels of both insulin and blood glucose, we consider the high-carbohydrate meals to have a closer resemblance with the eating habits of most people.

 Potential benefits of intermittent fasting

-Just to be clear, IF doesn’t mean you abstain from food during the fast periods so you can eat anything during non-fasting periods.
+Just to be clear, Intermittent fasting doesn’t mean you abstain from food during the fast periods, so you can eat anything during non-fasting periods.
 You still have to make sure you eat quality foods.
-The goal is a healthier body, not just weight loss or maintenance and it cannot be done by eating burgers and French fries.
+The goal is a healthier body, not just weight loss or maintenance, and it cannot be done by eating burgers and French fries.
 Nonetheless, you won’t be forced to eat only low-calorie foods.
-Instead you be able to eat nutritious meals while compensating only partially for the calorie deficit created during the fast periods.
-Occasionally you will also be able to indulge yourself with deserts and other highly caloric foods which are usually forbidden in diets.
+Instead, you be able to eat nutritious meals while compensating only partially for the calorie deficit created during the fast periods.
+Occasionally you will also be able to indulge yourself with deserts and other highly caloric foods, which are usually forbidden in diets.

-Compared to dieting, IF is a time-saver and much easier to achieve in terms of time spent eating, cooking and shopping for food.
-This is actually a reason why many people are having a hard time to follow a diet.
-A busy schedule makes it difficult to find both time and concentration needed to buy and cook all those meals as well as eat 5-6 times every day.
+Compared to dieting, IF is a time-saver and much easier to achieve in terms of time spent eating, cooking, and shopping for food.
+This is the reason why many people have a hard time following a diet.
+A busy schedule makes it difficult to find the time and concentration needed to buy and cook all those meals and eat 5-6 times every day.

-Several studies combined have revealed that IF weight-loss compared with diet weight-loss preserves more muscle mass.
-In other words the weight you lose by dieting will consist of a larger percentage of muscle mass than by intermittent fasting.
-However, the studies didn’t take exercise into account, which normally leads to gaining muscle mass in either case, but most likely at different rates.
+Several studies combined have revealed that intermittent fasting weight loss compared with diet weight loss preserves more muscle mass.
+In other words, the weight you lose by dieting will comprise a larger percentage of muscle mass than by intermittent fasting.
+However, the studies didn’t consider exercise, which normally leads to gaining muscle mass in either case, but most likely at different rates.

-Another study suggests that IF may have additional health benefits, such as lower risk of cardiovascular disease, diabetes and improvement of cognitive function.
-While it may be true to a certain extent, take it with a grain of salt since several tests have been performed only on animals.
+Another study suggests that IF may have additional health benefits, such as lower risk of cardiovascular disease, diabetes, and an improvement of cognitive function.

 Types of intermittent fasting